rosics-code/CatWeb-static/README.md

-# Powers CatWeb's upcoming search autocorrect feature
+# Powers CatWeb's upcoming search spellcheck feature

 **Words should adhere to the CatWeb Rules.**